Features Editor /

 Next, you need to choose the right shaving product.
 Foams, gels, creams, oils and serums all have the same objectives; to create a cushion between your skin and the razor, to prevent bristles from drying out and to ease the shaving process along.
 This will also reduce the chance of nicks, cuts and irritation.
 But with so many products to choose from – where do you begin?!
 Here’s a little guide:

 Once you’ve decided on which shaving product to use (experiment with a few to see which type suits you best) you can get on with the shave.
 Begin by applying your shaving product to warm, damp skin.
 Gently massage it in, using gentle circular motions to ensure good coverage and lifted hairs.
-You can do this with your fingers, but you’ll get even better results if you use a shaving brush like the Men-U Red DB-Premier Shaving Brush & Stand.
+You can do this with your fingers, but you’ll get even better results if you use a shaving brush like the Men Rock Shave Brush.
 Apart from helping to lift hairs in preparation for shaving, the brush has another function.
 It’s a great exfoliator and helps to gently rid the skin of dead cells, keeping it bright and healthy-looking.
 If you’re not using a shaving brush, exfoliate the skin two or three times a week with a facial scrub.
 Don’t be afraid to use it on the neck where many ingrown hairs occur.

 You probably didn’t think we’d ever get to this step did you?
 Well, that just goes to show you how important preparation is to shaving!
 So, now that your stubble is soft, wet and cushioned, you’re finally ready to pick up your razor and start shaving.
 Though nobody really teaches us how to use razors properly, getting the most out of them is pretty simple.
 Key to their effectiveness is proper handling, and it’s very important not to press too hard as you are shaving.
 For best results, use light, short and gentle strokes and let the razor do all the work.
 Also, don’t forget to rinse the blades regularly to prevent clogging.
 Always use hot water for this, especially if you’re using a shaving oil as it’s better at dissolving grease.

 When it comes to choosing a razor, it’s good to invest in something you’re actually going to take pleasure in using.
 This might sound strange, but think about it for a moment; would you rather drive a beaten up old banger or a brand new Aston Martin?
 Exactly.
-Something like the Gentlemen’s Tonic Savile Row Razor will be a piece of equipment that’s actually a joy to use.
-This professional tool applies the ideal amount of pressure when shaving, to give you a comfortable yet close shave.
+Something like the Jack Black Double Edge Safety Razor will be a piece of equipment that’s actually a joy to use.
+This razor is a professional tool with a traditional design, and once you’ve got the hang of it, you’ll be able to achieve a perfect close shave without experiencing razor rash.
+They can be a little tricky to use at first, so make sure you take time to learn the correct technique.
 Whatever style of razor you opt for, try to go for a heavier one as this will ensure good handling.
 Okay, so now you’re ready to actually start shaving!

 Begin by tackling the less tough areas of beard around the cheeks and jowls and leave the toughest bits until last.
 That way they’ll have had more time to soften and will be much easier to slice with the razor.
 Also crucial is the direction in which you shave.
 It’s tempting to shave against the direction of hair growth in the hope that this will achieve smoother results, but in reality you just risk pulling the hairs back on themselves.
 All this will do is cause unnecessary irritation.
 So, if you don’t fancy a nasty shaving rash, always go with the grain and not against it.

-If you haven’t shaved for a while and have a beard rather than designer stubble, it’s much better to trim hairs back first with a beard trimmer like the Wahl Deluxe Rechargeable Grooming Station.
+If you haven’t shaved for a while and have a beard rather than designer stubble, it’s much better to trim hairs back first with a beard trimmer like the Babyliss For Men 6 in 1 Titanium Grooming Kit.
 Remember, razors are designed to tackle short stubble.
 This will greatly reduce the chances of painful snagging and irritation and will make shaving much easier.

 Looking after your equipment can also improve the quality of your shave too.
 Blunt blades are one of the biggest causes of razor burn, so make sure yours are in tip-top condition.
 Never wipe them after use with flannels, towels or toothbrushes as you will just damage the fine shaving edge.
 Instead, rinse the razor thoroughly after each shave with hot water, shake dry and store it upright (a toothbrush rack is good for this!)